linustws/spinnit/README.md

 2. Create a new Telegram Bot using BotFather.
 You will need this for step 5.

-3. Clone the repository from GitHub:
+3. Clone this repository from GitHub:

    `git clone https://github.com/linustws/spinnit`
 4. Navigate to the project's root directory: